ros-maritime/community/README.md

 ### Modifying this governance document

 Changes to this document will be made via Pull Request.
-The PR will be merged on 2 agreement from Approvers.
+The PR will be merged on 2 agreement from Maintainers.

 ## Reference projects